 Always seeking to become better, I studied Nonviolent Communication, which gave me concrete tools to empathize and connect with people more quickly.
 I completed (and almost got kicked out of) the Landmark Forum, which helped me reconnect with my vision.
 I attended regular indigenous sweat lodge ceremonies and began practicing Celtic magic (my heritage is mostly Irish).
 I was initiated into the ManKind Project, a powerful group of men that truly accepted me for everything I am.
 And I sought out David Wygant, an authentic dating coach that vastly improved my dating skills.

 Newly empowered at dating, I met a gorgeous, intense woman who introduced me to OneTaste, which teaches body awareness methods that help people learn to feel more deeply, stay conscious in high sensation, and connect with others through fierce vulnerability.
-The OneTaste Community could not only handle my full intensity, but demanded I be my full, big, beasty self.
+The OneTaste community could not only handle my full intensity, but demanded I be my full, big, wild self.
 I dove in, moving into their cooperative house and enrolling in their intensive 10-month Coaching Program.

-In OneTaste, I discovered that my ability to feel deeply was a huge asset when it came to sex and relationships.
-I learned how to relate with women through my body rather than with my head, and suddenly I went from the awkward guy in the friend zone, to the guy who could get virtually any woman he wanted.
-I also learned important tools for open-relating (non-monogomy), that allowed for an abundance of sex and connection that most men only dream possible.
+In OneTaste, I discovered that my ability to feel deeply was a huge asset when it came to dating and relationships.
+I learned how to relate with women energetically rather than with my head, and suddenly I went from the awkward guy in the friend zone, to the guy who could get virtually any woman he wanted.
+I also learned important tools for open-relating (non-monogomy), that allowed for an abundance of love and connection that most men only dream possible.
 The Coaching Program taught me that my ability to violate boundaries makes me a powerful coach; I’m willing to help people push through limitations and walls they don’t want anymore.
 That mixed with my ability to feel a person deeply also made me gifted at sales, and I dramatically changed my relationship with money.

 I can unequivocally say that I am grateful for my autism, none of this would have been possible without it.
 All my experiences, both good and difficult, have shaped me into the man I am today.
 And it gave me my most important gift: a commitment to grow and help others grow.
 I will create a world where everyone, young and old, Aspie and non-Aspie, can be free to express themselves live their dreams.